 3. Learner Characteristics

-It is vital for students of all ages to realize how they are targeted as consumers with false pretenses.
+It is vital for students of all ages to realize how they are targeted as consumers sometimes with false pretenses.
 This project investigates why, how, and when advertising is done in the way it is clearly and targeted age appropriately.
-Having the ability to have 7th grade students be concerned about this while also conveying their own personal understanding of their issue/ (including social issues) defines their place in society and clarifies they do not have to be victims.
+Having the ability to have 7th grade students be concerned about this while also conveying their own personal understanding of their issue/ (including social issues) defines their place in society and clarifies they do not have to be victims/targets.
 Understanding the ruthless techniques of misinformation, almost subconscious and nonconsensual tactics of marketing companies is impowering and can be used against the company institutions themselves if successfully executed/taught.

 3.1 Developmental Rationale:

-Advertising is a very powerful tool used to entice and influence younger audiences more than ever.
+Advertising is a very powerful tool used to entice and influence younger/all audiences more than ever.
 Attempts to make younger children learn appropriately in how they are targeted and made to believe conceptually through images needs to be recognized and learned.
 As Lowenfeld (1957) says, “During this stage, nine to twelve, the child is gradual moving away from a dependency on the concrete and is now beginning to deal with abstract concepts” (p.
 313).
 This age is significant as a student becomes aware all that seems to be is not only concrete but can be misleading.
 The ways misinformation is provided in advertisement is extreme and inappropriate in many ways.
 This lesson plan allows a student to recognize the power of visual cues and aesthetics in advertising designed for consumers, but also addresses how the individual student can respond with their own, “more honest” interpretation with culture jamming together as a whole positively.
 Not only is it essential for a class to share altogether in how each other sees differently, and interprets, but it does so creatively while embracing the acknowledgment of how what everyone sees is uniquely perfect, accepted, and embraced…no matter what.
 This establishes a safe working environment where further risk will likely occur.
 With risk comes reward/discovery and a more intimate relationship with how one learns; especially how a student can exist as an artist/person individually.
 Nurturing this, similarly, to Beleky’s (1997) approach to teach like a Mid-wife, in the Mid-wife model, students will all-together access what advertising is trying to “sell” and “target” them with as the teacher guides them along.
 “Mid-wife teachers focus not on their own knowledge (as the lecturer does) but on the students’ knowledge” (p.218) If the students brainstorm and are guided through their own discussion using their own recognition/interpretation, the teacher can guide them through what also can be learned from it. (or needs to be learned) In this case, how advertising not only targets and tries to influence them, but how they can thwart the intent and come up with designs acknowledging what the advertisements should/can be instead more honestly appropriate to their development.

 3.2 Students with Disabilities: